maindolaamit/genai-cli/readme.md

     ```bash
     gemini-cli -p "What is the capital of France?"
     gemini-cli -o "output.txt" -p "What is the capital of France?"
-    gemini-cli -o "output.txt" -t "text" -m "pro" -p "What is the capital of France?"
+    gemini-cli -o "output.txt" -t "text" -m "default" -p "What is the capital of France?"
     ```

     **Note:** For long prompts, placing `-p` at the end of the command can improve readability and command parsing in some shells.